huymanhnguyen0811/Microplastic-Fingerprinting/README.md

 It contains the computational workflow and datasets used to analyze chemical fingerprints of microplastics using various machine learning techniques, including Random Forest and specialized imputation/normalization methods.

+## License
+- Code: GNU AGPL v3.0 only (AGPL-3.0-only) — see LICENSE.
+- Data: CC BY-SA 4.0 — see LICENSE-DATA (or data/LICENSE).

 ## 📂 Repository Structure

 * **`Conmplete Workflow.Rmd`**: The main R Markdown workflow file.
 It handles data import, processing, feature selection, and model training.